CVE-2026-12083: CWE-269 Improper Privilege Management in Admin and Site Enhancements (ASE)

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict access to the plugin's functionality and monitor for suspicious activity related to role changes.
-Avoid using affected versions, such as 7.6.3, in production environments.
+The vulnerability affects versions before 8.8.4, so upgrading to version 8.8.4 or later is expected to address the issue once the vendor releases the fix.
+Until then, restrict access to the affected plugin's functionality and monitor for suspicious activity related to role changes.
+Avoid using affected versions in production environments.

 Technical Details